wevisdemo/wevis-intellisense/README.md

 ![Autosuggestion in Emmet](./assets/emmet.jpg)

-To provide a clear status whether the extension is available in the file, if the autosuggestion is available in a particular file, there will be a small "Wv" at the status bar.
+To provide a clear indication whether the extension is available for a file, A small "WV" will appear at the status bar when available.
+You can click on it to quickly enable/disable the autosuggest functionality.
+When disabled, it will be in warning color (typically dark yellow).

 ![Extension availability shown in the status bar](./assets/status.jpg)

-To open the extension's settings, you can use a command "WeVis IntelliSense: Open Settings" via the command palette (`ctrl/cmd + shift + p`), or pressing the text "Wv" at the status bar.
+The extension shipped with several commands, which you can use them via the command palette (`Ctrl/Cmd + Shift + P`).

 ![Open extension settings using the command palette](./assets/command.jpg)